shanemcd/marp-mode/TESTING.md

 ## Continuous Integration

+### GitHub Actions

+The repository includes a GitHub Actions workflow (`.github/workflows/test.yml`) that automatically runs tests on:
+- Pull requests to `main`
+- Pushes to `main`
+- Manual workflow dispatch

+The workflow tests against multiple Emacs versions:
+- Emacs 28.1, 28.2
+- Emacs 29.1, 29.2
+- Emacs snapshot (latest development version)

+Tests run in parallel across all versions using a matrix strategy.
+The workflow will:
+1. Checkout the code
+2. Install the specified Emacs version
+3. Run the test suite in batch mode
+4. Report results with exit code (0 = pass, 1 = fail)

+### Custom CI/CD Pipelines

-For CI/CD pipelines, use the batch mode command with exit codes:
+For other CI/CD systems, use the batch mode command with exit codes:

 ```bash
 #!/bin/bash